jucazyn/jucazyn.github.io/_pages/home.md

   - /home.html
 ---

-I'm a Philosophy student at [UFSC](https://ufsc.br/) with a bachelor's degree in Mathematics (UFSC, 2023).
+I'm a Philosophy student at [UFSC](https://ufsc.br/) who hold a bachelor's degree in Mathematics (UFSC, 2023).

 Regarding my research interests, they center around Logic, Philosophy of Science and Physics.
 As a [mathematical philosopher](https://onlinelibrary.wiley.com/doi/abs/10.1111/meta.12029), I'm interested in addressing foundational and applied problems that emerge from these areas by employing both mathematical and philosophical methods.

 The guiding thread of my work is the study of **equivalence** --- the central question of when different things can be understood as the same.
 Currently, I'm studying logical foundations of scientific theories under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).
 We're investigating the notions of equivalence between physical theories and their relations to the broader **syntax-semantics debate** about the nature of scientific theories.